 Tickets

-Tickets for the 2025 men’s and women’s tournaments in Cincinnati is for sale on the tournament’s official website WSopen.com, with ticket prices starting from $58.
+Tickets for the 2026 men’s and women’s tournaments in Cincinnati will go on sale on the tournament’s official website WSopen.com closer to the start of the tournament.

 Fans can choose from a variety of ticket options including: